45 of 55 people (82%) found this review helpful 1 person found this review funny

 Capsized is an action platformer, where player controls a survivor in cruel and unknown world after a crash of his spaceship.
 As for indie platformer the gameplay is really solid and fun.
 Every mission just leave player in a vast level with only a compass to navigate, a sheer number of physics based puzzles to solve and eagerly waiting aliens to kill.
 Yeah, physics have a major part in gameplay, as space around is a vaccum and every action runs differently from how we used to.
 At this part, I must mark some problems with Capsized.
 Most of them are small problems: controllers are ignored by the game and make coop mode useless, some achievements are bugged, physics at times just annoy, game only lasts 4 hours, a few crazy difficulty spikes...
 However, developer debuted with a cool concept and the game is mainly fun and entertaining.

-47 of 71 people (66%) found this review helpful 2 people found this review funny
+39 of 60 people (65%) found this review helpful 1 person found this review funny

 3.7 hrs on record